 In its simplest form, forecasting is looking at your past sales, guest count, and labor costs to find patterns that might apply in the future.
 You might notice that on the previous four Saturday nights, you sold 50 pork chop entrees.
 So, you’ll want to be sure to have enough meat delivered on Friday to maintain that momentum.
 Your previous scheduling reports might show that you have the most requests off on Sundays.
-If your restaurant is busy on Sundays, you will want to be sure that any new hires have availability to work on Sundays.
+If your restaurant is busy on Sundays, you will want to be sure that any new hires have availability to work Sundays.

-The biggest gift that all this tracking and reviewing can give a restaurant manager is the ability to notice the operation around them.
+The biggest gift that all this tracking and reviewing gives a restaurant manager is the ability to notice the operation around them.
 Noticing the operation will quickly lead to noticing patterns, and then feeling confident making split-second decisions in the heat of the moment.
 The best restaurant managers become so fluent in noticing patterns and directing operations that forecasting becomes second nature.

 4. Monitor Standards Daily